Advanced options to treat venous diseases

 Getting the care you need starts with seeing one of our heart or vascular specialists.

-The goal of venous disease treatment is to improve blood flow back to the heart and reduce the risk of complications such as bleeding or blood clots known as deep vein thrombosis (DVT).
+The goal of treatment is to improve blood flow back to the heart and reduce the risk of complications such as bleeding or blood clots known as deep vein thrombosis (DVT).
 We can manage some disorders with medication, but we also perform minimally invasive procedures and surgery to treat more complex conditions.

 Several venous diseases can cause clots to form in your blood vessels, which can cause a stroke.
 Your doctor may recommend anticoagulant medications to change your blood’s clotting ability and minimize the risk of blood clots forming.